hinduja64/hinduja64/README.md

 ## Hi there 👋
 I'm a Research Engineer-in-Training

-Current Goal: Mastering the foundations of AI/ML through rigorous mathematics and backend engineering.
+Mastering the foundations of AI/ML through rigorous mathematics and backend engineering.

 <!--
 **hinduja64/hinduja64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.